 - Key in ignition

 - Ignition or Accessory On

 - Remote start aborted Door ajar

 - Remote start aborted Hood ajar

 - Remote start aborted L/Gate ajar

 - Remote start aborted Fuel low

 - Remote start disabled Start Vehicle to Reset

+- Remote start active Push Start Button

 - Remote start active Key to Run

 - Wrong Key

 - Damaged Key

 - Key not programmed

 - Vehicle Not in Park

+- Key Left Vehicle

+- Key Not Detected

 - Press Brake Pedal and Push Button to Start

-- Door(s) Ajar (with a single chime, if vehicle is in motion)

 - Liftgate Ajar (chime will sound when vehicle starts moving)

 - Low Tire Pressure

 - Service TPM System (refer to "Tire Pressure Monitoring System" in "Starting And Operating")

 - Tire Pressure Screen With Low Tire(s) "Inflate Tire to XX"

 - Turn Signal On

 - RKE Battery Low

-- LOW WASHER FLUID
+- Service Keyless System

+- Low Washer Fluid

 - Oil Change Required

+- Check Gascap

 - Left Front Turn Signal Light Out

 - Left Rear Turn Signal Light Out

 - Right Front Turn Signal Light Out

 - Right Rear Turn Signal Light Out

 - Park Assist Disabled

 - Service Park Assist System

-- Personal Settings Not Available Vehicle Not In Park
+- Personal Settings Not Available Vehicle Not in Park

-- Blind Spot System Off This message is displayed when the ignition is turned to ON to indicate the Blind Spot System has been turned off.

-- Blind Spot System Not Available This message is displayed to indicate the Blind Spot Monitor (BSM) system is temporarily unavailable due to sensor blockage, electronic interference, or other "temporary" conditions.
-When this message is displayed both outside rear view icons will be illuminated.
-If electronic interference is present, the BSM system will illuminate the icon only on the side of interference as long as interference is present. - Service Blind Spot System This message is displayed to indicate the Blind Spot Monitor (BSM) system is permanently unavailable.
+- Blind Spot System Off This message is displayed when the ignition is turned to ON to indicate the Blind Spot System has been turned off. - Blind Spot System Not Available This message is displayed to indicate the Blind Spot Monitor (BSM) system is temporarily unavailable due to sensor blockage, electronic interference, or other "temporary" conditions.
+When this message is displayed, both outside rear view icons will be illuminated.
+If electronic interference is present, the BSM system will illuminate the icon only on the side of interference as long as interference is present.

+Service Blind Spot System - This message is displayed to indicate the Blind Spot Monitor (BSM) system is permanently unavailable.
 The driver will receive an EVIC message and the BSM display warning in both mirrors will be permanently illuminated.
-If this message is present see an authorized dealer.
+If this message is present, see an authorized dealer.